Default Webpage Directory Index .htaccess

 DirectoryIndex home.html index.php index.shtml page1.php

 Placing the above code in your .htaccess file will cause this to happen.
-When a user types in yoursite.com, your site looks for home.html in your root directory, find it, and load that page as the default page.
+When a user types in yoursite.com, your site looks for home.html in your root directory, finds it, and loads that page as the default page.
 If it does not find home.html, it will then look for index.php; if it finds that one, it will load it; if not, it will look for index.shtml, and the whole process repeats until it finds a file it can use.
 The list of files is read from left to right.

 The .htaccess file is recursive, meaning it affects all the subfolders that do not have their own .htaccess file.

-Where do I put this code for an Add-on or Subdomain?
+Where Do I Put This Code for an Add-on or Subdomain?

 Instead of creating and editing the .htaccess file inside public_html, do this inside the document root folder of your Add-on or Subdomain name.
 You will be able to see your domain's document root by following the instructions below: